Volvo V90 Review & Prices

 Boot space

-The Volvo V90’s 551-litre boot is big, but not as big as the boots you’ll find in the BMW 5 Series Touring (560 litres) and Mercedes E-Class Estate (640 litres).
+The Volvo V90’s 488-litre boot is seriously on the small side.
+In fact, it’s actually smaller than that of the (also-hybrid-powered) Volvo V60 estate, and it’s nowhere near the size of the boots you’ll find in the BMW 5 Series Touring (560 litres) and Mercedes E-Class Estate (640 litres).
+The Skoda Superb’s 690-litre boot is in another class altogether.

 There’s also extra storage below – though there’s nowhere to store the parcel shelf – and the floor lifts out of the way on gas struts.
 What you don’t get, though, is a netted divider to separate the boot from the passenger compartment – it’s a standard feature in the BMW 5 Series which costs extra in the V90 – but it does mean the parcel shelf is lighter and easier to remove.